rao-deepthi/git_practice/README.md

 # First GitHub repository

-## Hello Git and GitHub
+__*Hello Git and GitHub!*__

 This repository consists of test files mostly written in *JavaScript*.
-The repository and this README file will be reorganised as and when new projects are created.
+The repository and this file will be updated as and when new projects are created.

-### First GitHub project - Mixed messages.
+## First GitHub project

+### Mixed messages

   Written in JavaScript, the aim of this project is to display messages composed randomly.

-  #### To run the project :
+#### To run the project

       cd .../folder
       node main.js